22 June 2022

 StadtRAD: Hamburg’s bicycle rental system, StadtRAD makes renting bikes easy.
 You can register for the system for free via a smartphone app and then use it to rent a bike.
 You also have the option of renting bikes using a customer card or by telephone.
 The bicycles are available in various locations 24/7, and you can return them to any bike station within the city area.

 Make using public transport more convenient (and cheaper) by purchasing a Hamburg CARD.
 Available for individuals and groups, and valid for one or more days, the cards offer unlimited rides on public transport within specified zones, as well as discounted entrance fees to various museums, attractions, and other things to do in Hamburg.
-The card costs €10.90, and it is valid in Hamburg’s fare rings AB including the airport.
-The Hamburg CARD plus Region costs €23.50, and it is valid for the fare rings A-E, making it a great choice for day trips.
+The card costs €11.90, and it is valid in Hamburg’s fare rings AB including the airport.